-The manual's table of contents consists of clickable links that take users directly to each listed procedure, and the first page of each procedure contains a clickable link to return to the table of contents.
+The table of contents consists of clickable links that take users directly to each listed procedure, and the first page of each procedure contains a clickable link to return to the table of contents.

 This manual is a living document, with new procedures developed and existing procedures updated annually as laws change and best practices are refined.
-FCMAT is committed to ensuring that all updated materials are available on our website.